evosys21/pdflib/docs/table-user-manual.md

 then run `composer dump-autoload` to regenerate the autoload classmap.

-## Download

-Please go to your account on https://www.interpid.eu/my-account to download the latest versions of the addons.

-## Why use the \Interpid\PdfLib\Pdf object instead of FPDF
+## Why use the `evosys21\PdfLib\Fpdf\Pdf` object instead of FPDF?

-To implement the FPDF Add-on, we need access to private/protected properties from the FPDF class like widths, margins, fonts etc...
+To implement the PDF Add-ons, we need access to private/protected properties from the FPDF class like widths, margins, fonts etc...
 As these properties are not provided by setters and getters the FPDF class was extended and these properties made public.